samcottle/freecodecamp/notes/regex.md

 # Regular expressions
-Regular expressions (also known as *regex* or *regexp*) help you match, search, and replace text by using symbols and text.
+Regular expressions (also known as *regex* or *regexp*) are widely used in programming.
+They help you match, search, and replace text by using a combination of symbols and text.

-These are widely used in programming.
 Here is how you can use them in JavaScript.

 ## Matching
 The `test()` method is used to match part of a string.
 For example, if I wanted to find the word `"the"` in the string `"The dog chased the cat"` I could use the regex `/the/`.